House Sitting + Remote Work – Interview With Erica

 Aside from my passport, here are my must-haves:

-Kindle: I love to read.
+● Kindle: I love to read.
 And Libby Library is a great way to use your local library card to check out books.
-I try not to rely on my phone for all entertainment, and sometimes I may not have a wifi connection.
-Plus, those long-haul flights – Kindles come in handy.
+I try not to rely on my phone for all entertainment, and sometimes, I may not have a wifi connection.
+Plus, for those long-haul flights, Kindles come in handy.

-Quick Dry Towel: Beach destination or not, this comes in handy for hikes or day-to-day use.
-Maybe you are stuck at the airport with a canceled flight and are in desperate needof a shower (yes, some international airports have showers!).
+● Quick Dry Towel: Beach destination or not, this is handy for hikes or day-to-day use.
+Maybe you are stuck at the airport with a canceled flight and desperately need a shower (yes, some international airports have showers!).

-Portable Cell Phone Battery: Maybe you’ve been traveling for a while and can’t find an outlet.
+● Portable Cell Phone Battery: Maybe you’ve been traveling for a while and can’t find an outlet.
 Or used up all your battery juice trying to navigate the city you’re in.
 Avoid unnecessary anxiety with a portable battery.
-I have the Mophie Portable Charger that clips to your phone via a magnet – slightly less bulky than some chargers, plus a card holder as well.
+I have the Mophie Portable Charger that clips to your phone via a magnet – slightly less bulky than some chargers, plus a cardholder.

 Was it hard for you to secure your first housesitting gig?
 How many applications did you have to send before you got accepted for your first assignment?

-I started out house-sitting for neighbors and friends and asking them to leave me a review or be a reference.
+I started house-sitting for neighbors and friends, asking them to leave me a review or be a reference.

-Try applying for more remote locations or sits with lower applicants, maybe local house sit opportunities beforeapplying to house sits in very desirable locations where the competition is much morefierce, like Costa Rica or Barcelona, Spain.
+Try applying for more remote locations or sit with lower applicants, maybe local house sits opportunities, before applying to house sit in very desirable locations where the competition is much more fierce, like Costa Rica or Barcelona, Spain.

-When I first started out, I probably applied to nearly a dozen house sits that rejected mebefore getting my first house sit.
-Like anything you pursue in your life, rejection may happen and I encourage you to persevere!
+When I first started, I probably applied to nearly a dozen house sits that rejected me before I got my first house sit.
+Like anything you pursue, rejection may happen, but I encourage you to persevere!

 Did you ever have any unusual pets to take care of or responsibilities that were out of the norm?

-So many tips!
-Getting started can seem like a daunting task, but start small caring for the pets of friends, family, and neighbors.
-Have more questions?
+There are so many tips!
+Getting started can seem daunting, but start small: care for the pets of friends, family, and neighbors.
+Do you have more questions?
 Feel free to connect with me on Instagram.

 Where to next (when you can)